 Hello!
-I’m a postdoctoral researcher in the Department of Political Science at Northeastern University.
-I received my PhD in political science from the University of Texas as Austin.
-I’m interested in how information—about the living conditions of other people, about policy—changes people’s satisfaction with the status quo and what they want out of government.
+I’m a postdoctoral researcher in the Institution for Social and Political Policy and Center for the Study of American Politics at Yale University.
+I received a PhD in government from the University of Texas at Austin.
+I’m interested in how information—about the living conditions of other people, about policy—changes people’s satisfaction with the status quo and what they want from the government.
 To do this, I have focused my research on what makes problems appear serious.
 I study how key characteristics of politically relevant problems, such as whom they affect, their apparent causes, and how widespread they are, shape how serious they are perceived to be.
 Using survey experiments and panel data, I have looked at a host of problems (including opioid addiction, rent burden, internet insecurity, teen suicide, job loss, and others) in order to understand the psychological dynamics underlying problem perception in the mass public.
 We know information matters.
 I want to know what information matters and why!

 Other work I am doing touches on how information influences Members of Congress, particularly through experiences provided through privately sponsored (aka “gift”) travel.
 Some work I have done is methodological, including a paper on how generalizable survey experiments are to people who refuse to take surveys.